yiyiwang59/mochiflashcards/docs/testing.md

 ## Conclusion

-These unit tests cover the core functionalities of the `AirtableMochiSync` and `MochiAPI` classes.
+These unit tests cover the core functionalities of the `ChineseVocabLookup`,  `ConnectAirtableAPI` , `AirtableMochiSync`, and  `MochiAPI` classes.
 By mocking external dependencies, the tests ensure that the synchronization logic between Airtable and Mochi operates as expected without making actual API calls.

 ---